 Receivables and payables are stated with the amount of GST included.
-The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or current liability in the Statement of Financial Position.
+The net amount of GST recoverable from, or payable to, the ATO is included as a current asset or current liability in the balance sheet.
 Cash flows are included in the cash flow statement on a gross basis.
 The GST components of cash flows arising from investing and financing activities which are recoverable from, or payable to, the Australian Taxation Office are classified as operating cash flows.

-o.
 Cash and cash equivalents